title: Workout Builder

 Each entity has the following default routes:

 Enforcing business rules, such as validating user inputs or handling database constraint violations, are communicated as part of an API’s return types.
-And InvalidResult type return allows a function to return the user input and a collection of one or more validation errors.
+An InvalidResult type return provides a standard way for a function to return the user input and a collection of one or more validation errors.
 APIs should only throw (or bubble) exceptions for unexpected states that the user cannot fix themselves by submitting different data.
-An empty value for a required property is a validation error, not an exceptional case.
+For example, an empty value for a required property is a validation error, not an exceptional case.
 The user should resubmit with a different value.
 A dropped database connection, on the other hand, is an error state that the user can’t do anything about.

 /**